 I wake up to the sounds of a tropical thunderstorm.
 It’s 6 am and the panoramic views over the marina and the South China Sea come in handy for this storm lover.
 I make myself a tea – it’s TWG which I discovered only a few days ago and am a huge fan of – and spend the next 30 minutes by the window watching the storm.

-On my way to the breakfast I fist bump the hand-shaped-flower-holder by the door and say good morning.
-It’s only 3rd day of my trip that I spend solo and I think I’m already going crazy.
+On my way to the breakfast, I fist bump the hand-shaped-flower-holder by the door and say good morning.
+It’s only the 3rd day of my trip that I spend solo and I think I’m already going crazy.

 Breakfast is served at The Kitchen Table.
 I have some trouble finding it, I should have listened yesterday when everything was explained to me during check in, instead of gazing longingly at the pool and being totally distracted by it.
 I must look very lost because not just one but two members of the staff approach me and help me find my way.